🔴 Did You Vote for This: Why The Podcast Bros are Turning on Trump 2025-10-07 18:14

 You have borders in your house by having a house.

-You have borders with cities, you have borders with states, you have border you used to have borders with countries.
+You used to have borders with countries.

-The only reason we wouldn't protect it is because we're being brow beaten into it by some other international governing body because they want to get in on that action.
+The only reason we wouldn't protect it is because we're being browbeaten into it by some other international governing body because they want to get in on that action.

-That's it's it's that simple.
+It's that simple.

-Final chat, because I'm gonna go purge.
+Final chat because I'm going to go purge.

 All right.